Manitoba health officials to give COVID-19 update at 1 p.m. | CBC News

 CBC Manitoba will live stream the news conference here and on Facebook, Twitter and CBC Gem

-CBC Manitoba will live stream the news conference here and on Facebook, Twitter and CBC Gem.
+CBC Manitoba will live stream news conference here and on Facebook, Twitter and CBC Gem.
+Chief Provincial Public Health Officer Dr. Brent Roussin and Health Minister Cameron Friesen are scheduled to speak.

-On Monday, 15 new cases of COVID-19 were reported in Manitoba, and there were 412 active cases in the province.

-According to a new report on the week of Aug.
-23 to 29, eight more health-care workers tested positive for COVID-19, including two nurses and six people who fall under the combined category, meaning the job isn't revealed because it may identify the individual.

-Five of the workers got the virus from a close contact, while the other three are unknown transmission.
+On Friday, the first probable cases of COVID-19 on First Nations in Manitoba were announced: one on Fisher River Cree Nation and another two on Peguis First Nation.

+Both First Nations set up rapid COVID-19 testing stations for close contacts and those experiencing symptoms.

-There were 132,498 confirmed and presumptive coronavirus cases in Canada on Tuesday.
-Provinces and territories listed 116,698 of those as recovered or resolved.
+As of Monday morning, Canada has 136,972 confirmed or presumptive coronavirus cases.
+Provinces and territories listed 120,564 of those as recovered or resolved.

 Latest local news